Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 ### Get the source code

 As a reminder, the installation path for this guide is `/var/www/2fauth`.
-The given commands should be modified if you have to use another path.
+The given commands should be modified if you are using another path.

 +++ Using cli